 In my personal opinion, your house is considered an asset if:

-Unfortunately, I learned it the hard way and I honestly wish I was more “financially literate” earlier in my life.
-Like I said, I wish I was exposed to personal finance and self-development books when I was still in school.
-But, I only have myself to blame.
+Unfortunately, I learned it the hard way, and I honestly wish I was more “financially literate” and exposed to personal finance and self-development books when I was still in school.
+But I only have myself to blame.

 Related post: How To Really Save Money When You’re Poor (Living on a Low Income)

-No matter what financial stage you’re in, I strongly recommend you to beef up your education in “financial literacy” if you’re aspired to build wealth or become rich.
+No matter what financial stage you’re in, I strongly recommend you to beef up your education in “financial literacy” if you’re aspiring to build wealth or become rich.

-Do not, and I repeat, DO NOT stop learning once you’re done school.
-The day you graduate from University should be the beginning of your real learning journey — not the end.
+Do not, and I repeat, DO NOT stop learning once you’re done with school.
+The day you graduate from University should be the beginning of your real learning journey, not the end.
 While you’re acquiring new knowledge, you also need to apply what you learned.
-Even if it means taking a little bit of risks sometimes.
+Even if it means taking a little bit of risk sometimes.

 Here’s what Robert Kiyosaki said in the book: